Marc Darrow, MD

 Which surgery was better?
 The surgoens wrote: “It is difficult to declare with any degree of certainty which procedure offers the best functional outcome and safety profile.
 Results suggest Trapeziectomy with ligament reconstruction and tendon interposition.
 Arthrodesis demonstrated an unacceptably high rate of moderate-severe complications and should be considered with careful consideration.”

-PRP injection can help rebuild the thumb joint.
+PRP injection may help rebuild the thumb joint.
 A comparison of PRP to cortisone

 Above I presented the studies from the surgeons above the challenges they face providing thumb surgery.
-In this section I will present the options that include Platelet Rich Plasma injections and stem cell therapy injections.
+In this section I will present the options that include Platelet Rich Plasma injections and bone marrow derived stem cell injections.

 PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected into the thumb/wrist area to stimulate healing and regeneration.
 PRP puts specific components in the blood to work.
 Blood is made up of four main components; plasma, red blood cells, white blood cells, and platelets.
 Each part plays a role in keeping your body functioning properly.
 Platelets act as wound and injury healers.
 They are first on the scene at an injury, clotting to stop any bleeding and immediately helping to regenerate new tissue in the wounded area.